4ndrewparr/jigsaw-toxicity-classification/README.md

 ### Ensemble

-With external sources allowed in the competition, it became soon obvious that the winning solutions were going to be ensembles including fine-tunnings of state-of-the-art NLP models such as BERT or GPT2 (***Transfer Learning***).
+With external sources allowed in the competition, it became soon obvious that the winning solutions were going to be ensembles including fine-tunings of state-of-the-art NLP models such as BERT or GPT2 (***Transfer Learning***).
 LSTM architectures were outperformed by these models but they were ensembling very well with them.

 Thus, the task at hand was to create a variety of models from these architectures and pushing each one as far as possible to make the final ensemble stronger.